 Salt damage to hardwood floors in condo hallways is a real liability in winter.
 Clients who have installed new hardwood floors are particularly vulnerable when movers without proper matting drag salt crystals across the surface.
 Protect the floors before the job starts, and make sure all footwear is wiped before entering.

 Ice storms are a real possibility in Toronto from December through early April.
 The city had two notable ice storm events in the past decade that shut down roads and caused widespread power outages.
 If a major storm is forecast for your move date, talk with your moving company at least 48 hours in advance.
 At Fast Track Move, we work with clients to identify a backup date for winter moves in case of severe weather.
-Most people do not need the backup, but having one in your back pocket removes the stress of watching the forecast all week.
+Check Environment Canada weather alerts in the days leading up to your move.

 Toronto Hydro service does not need to be transferred or switched off when you move within the city, but if you are moving to a new unit you will need your account updated.
 Enbridge gas service is the more important one.
 If your new home has gas heat and the service has not been transferred and activated before you arrive, there will be no heat in the unit when you get there.
 No heat in a Toronto winter is not just uncomfortable.
 It risks frozen pipes.
 Get this arranged at least a week ahead of your move date.